 You answer, “Great.”

-Is this you?
-I know it was me, a few years back.
+This was me a few years back.

 A couple more questions to ask yourself:

 - Is it you that needs to change?

 - Is it the business that needs to change?